DreamOfTheRedChamber/leetcode/README.md

 * How to track visited coordinates:
    * There are four possible approaches here:
       * Preferred approach: The first is to use a two-dimensional boolean[][] array. true as visited and false as not visited.
-      * The second is to use ( x * grid_width + y ) as Coor hash and put them in a Set<Integer> visited.
+      * The second is to use ( x * grid_width + y ) as Coor hash and put them in a Set&lt;Integer&gt; visited.
 Integer might overflow but should be enough in an interview setting.
       * Not recommend: The third is replacing entries in grid with some special characters such as '#' to mark as visited.
       * Not recommend: The fourth is define a customized class Coor to overrided hashCode() and equals() function for Coor class.
 But this is kind of overkilling for a 45-min interview setting.
 ```java